 Fragrance is present in almost every single type of cosmetic product, even if it doesn’t actually have a particular smell or fragrance, if you will.
-The reason for this is that fragrance can help conceal certain chemical or unpleasant smells, so this ingredient is also present in products you wouldn’t expect.
+The reason for this is that fragrance can help conceal certain chemical odors or unpleasant smells, so this ingredient is also present in cosmetics you wouldn’t expect.

 12. Hydrogen Peroxide